Orienting undirected phylogenetic networks: Orienting an undirected phylogenetic network given the root and the desired in-degrees

-We will show later in Corollary~\ref{cor:nonbinary_yuki} that the third condition in Proposition~\ref{prop:nonbinary_necessary} is implied by the first two.
-We next prove a lemma, which will be useful in several proofs.
+We will show later in Corollary~\ref{cor:nonbinary_yuki} that (iii) in Proposition~\ref{prop:nonbinary_necessary} is implied by (i) and (ii).
+We next prove a lemma which will be used in several proofs. \remiee{See Figure~\ref{fig:trEdgeDeletionLemma} for an example.}